 These are The Ancient Melodies.
 They are arranged using mathematical constants in base 12, played in the 12 musical tones.

-What is most astonishing is that a series of random notes from the chromatic scale typically sounds strange, meandering, and it's difficult to arrange into a melody that has conventional harmonic structure or a consistent rhythmic form.
-Most often, they are littered with dissonant melody notes and odd chord changes, because random chromatic sequences have floating tonal centers.
+A series of random notes from the chromatic scale typically sounds strange, meandering, and it's difficult to arrange into a flowing melody that follows conventional harmonic aesthetics.

-However, these mathematical digit sequences sound like they came from the mind of a composer, and are brimming with lively humor, haunting beauty, and breathtaking emotion.
-The chord structure follows the conventional classical/romantic aesthetic.
-Out of 330 melody notes, 12 are dissonant, and they are perfectly tasteful.
+What is astonishing is that with minimal intervention, these mathematical digit sequences sound like they came from the mind of a composer, and are brimming with lively humor, haunting beauty, and breathtaking emotion.

 The link to sheet music is below these videos.

-You can hear for yourself that I used conventional chord progressions to arrange these digit sequences into music humans have been writing for decades, even centuries.
+You can hear for yourself that I used conventional chord progressions to arrange these digit sequences into the kind of music humans have been writing for decades, even centuries.
 Since these constants are hiding in plain sight, and required little intervention to reveal the underlying musical structure, it's highly likely that these songs have been playing throughout the Universe for millions, if not billions of years, discovered and written by intelligent life everywhere.
-That's why I call them The Ancient Melodies.

 The constants, when translated into a series of notes, contain implied melodic phrases.
 The simplest example would be to ask you to put spaces in this series of letters.

 The raw notes of pi and e in base 12 contain this kind of reason in the musical sense.
-There are many songs one could derive from the constants, but these songs are "heavily implied" in the raw note sequences.
-These arrangements "optimize the cleverness and flow potential" from the digits.
+There are many songs one could derive from the constants, but these songs are "implied" in the raw note sequences.
+These arrangements "optimize the inherent cleverness" within the digits.

 After you read and watch all the vids, scroll back up here if you'd like MP3s or sheet music for FREE.
 There's a tip jar below if you want to contribute.
 I've spent countless hours on this project :) CLICK --> HERE <-- and download the files you want.

 This is an alternative arrangement to Euler's number.
-It's a jazzy Latin feel.
+It's METAL!

 The most important element to understand is what base 12 means.
 We use base ten, or decimal.
 Our standard system uses 10 characters to do math.